2025 Tariff Impact

 ACT: Resources

-Guided by the needs assessment (survey above!), Polaris MEP, the Rhode Island Commerce Corporation (CommerceRI) and the Rhode Island Manufacturers Association (RIMA) will be working to help Ocean State manufacturers navigate and adapt to changing conditions.
+Guided by the survey responses, Polaris MEP, the Rhode Island Commerce Corporation (CommerceRI) and the Rhode Island Manufacturers Association (RIMA) will be working to help Ocean State manufacturers navigate and adapt to changing conditions.

 Click to schedule a meeting today with